By: Tom Smith, Ph.D., Geophysical Insights

 About Geophysical Insights

-Serving exploration and production companies, Geophysical Insights provide specialized consulting and training in the methodology of neural networks and the appropriate choice of parameters for neural network classifications.
+Serving exploration and production companies, Geophysical Insights provides specialized consulting and training in the methodology of neural networks and the appropriate choice of parameters for neural network classifications.
 The company’s current work is in applying neural network technology to real problems and innovative applications.
 Services are delivered through client collaboration and training.
 An objective of each client engagement is to enable the client to obtain a practical understanding and use of methodologies and tools that can transform the interpretation process.

 THOMAS A. SMITH received BS and MS degrees in Geology from Iowa State University.
 In 1971, he joined Chevron Geophysical as a processing geophysicist.
 In 1980 he left to pursue doctoral studies in Geophysics at the University of Houston.
 Dr. Smith founded Seismic Micro-Technology in 1984 and there led the development of the KINGDOM software suite for seismic interpretation.
-In 2007, he sold the majority position in the company but retained a position on the Board of DIrectors.
+In 2007, he sold the majority position in the company but retained a position on the Board of Directors.
 SMT is in the process of being acquired by IHS.
 On completion, the SMT Board will be dissolved.
-IN 2008, he founded Geophysical Insights (www.geoinsights.com) where he and several other geophysicists are developing advanced technologies for fundamental geophysical problems.
+IN 2008, he founded Geophysical Insights where he and several other geophysicists are developing advanced technologies for fundamental geophysical problems.

 The SEG awarded Tom the SEG Enterprise Award in 2000, and in 2010, GSH awarded him the Honorary Membership Award.
 Iowa State University awarded him Distinguished Alumnus Lecturer Aware in 1996 and Citation of Merit for National and International Recognition in 2002.
 Seismic Micro-Technology received a GSH Corporate Star Award in 2005.
 In 2008, he founded Geophysical Insights to develop advanced technologies to address fundamental geophysical problems.
 Dr. Smith has been a member of the SEG since 1967 and is also a member of the HGS, EAGE, SIPES, AAPG, GSH, Sigma XI, SSA, and AGU.